leifoolsen/webpack2-boilerplate/README.md

 * Npm as a task/build runner
 * Webpack2 with tree-shaking and hot module replacement (HMR)
 * Webpack DLL plugin for faster builds
-* Express middleware
+* Node Express middleware
 * Linting with eslint and stylelint
 * Unit tests with Mocha, Chai, Sinon and JsDom
+* Integration tests with Node Express server <!--* Acceptance testing with Node Express, Cucumber.js, WDIO, Selenium and PhantomJS -->
-* Code coverage with Istanbul
+* Code coverage and reporting with Istanbul
 * SASS boilerplate with Solved by Flexbox Holy Grail example layout
 * Self hosting Google Material Icons and Font Roboto
-* No dependencies to frameworks like React or Angular
+* Framework agnostic.
+No dependencies to frameworks like React or Angular
 * Uses [husky](https://github.com/typicode/husky) to prevent bad commits

 ### Husky